9 Little Ways to Celebrate Earth Day Every Day

 Look for the Fair Trade label.

-Buying Fair Trade products—from food to clothing and home goods—means supporting a global movement of sustainability with an emphasis on empowering local farmers and workers and their labor conditions, as well as fair pricing and distribution.
-So people get paid well to produce goods, and to do it in a way that doesn't deplete natural resources.
+Buying Fair Trade products—from food to clothing and home goods—means supporting a global movement of sustainability that emphasizes empowering local farmers and workers and improving their labor conditions.
+Fair Trade also includes efforts toward fair pricing and distribution: paying people well to produce goods in a way that doesn't deplete natural resources.

 Use food scraps to grow more food.